RiskyRomero/Valorant-Zone-Stats/README.md

 To package the program run either `build.bat` (for a folder) or `build_onefile.bat` (for a single exe).
 Don't forget to activate the virtualenv first!

+Note: When building, an error may occur, install/update pyinstaller to the latest version with `pip install pyinstaller` and re-attempt to build.

 ## Credits
 - [Leetify](https://leetify.com) for the inspiration
 - Images